Who we are

 Rachel Lovie PhD

-With a background in art and design (BA, MA, MRes), Rachel is a qualified and experienced teacher, facilitator, and course designer.
-Working in further education, she found the pastoral aspects of her role as tutor and mentor particularly rewarding in helping young adults navigate the difficult terrain between adolescence and adulthood.
-It was here that she first became interested in the importance of rites-of-passage ceremonies in marking significant transitions in life.
+With a background in art and design (BA, MA, MRes), Rachel has been a teacher, facilitator, and course designer.
+She has coached and mentored young adults, helping them to navigate the difficult terrain between adolescence and adulthood.
+This first sparked her interest in the importance of rites-of-passage ceremonies in marking significant transitions in life.

-Her PhD thesis is Paths with Heart: Transformative Journey's in the Imaginal Realm.
-Her 'rite-of-passage process map' shows the inter and intrapersonal processes involved in creative developmental journeys.
-It enables course design with greater potential to be transformative.
-The ROP process map informed the creation of the "3 I's" model with Ben Fuchs Ltd, which has been successfully applied in the design of numerous organisational and leadership development programmes.
+Her PhD thesis Paths with Heart: Transformative Journey's in the Imaginal Realm tracks the inter and intrapersonal processes involved in creative developmental journeys.
+It enables program design with greater potential to be transformative.
+The ROP process map informed the creation of the "3 I's" model with Ben Fuchs, which has been successfully applied in the design of numerous organisational and leadership development programmes.

 Rachel's training as a Nature-based Rites-of-Passage Guide was with the School of Lost Borders.
 She is a member of The Wilderness Guides Council, the international body guiding professionals working in this field.